OGsoundFX/sfx-shop/README.md

 ### Stripe

 **Stripe** is an awesome payment tool super easy to implement.
 I will describe the different steps here: _Coming Soon_

+### Wavesurfer
+**[Wavesurfer.js](https://wavesurfer-js.org/)** is a tool to display audio waveforms and offers the possibility to customize them, including style, colors, play functions and so on.